To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Despite many concerns about the environmental risks posed by the refinery and the toxins running through its degraded pipelines, its status as a national key point has been used to withhold information about the safety of its infrastructure and possible risks to the health of people living nearby who must breathe in the refinery’s air and use local water sources.

-In light of this, we must see Nkandlagate as only the latest in a long history of strategic use and misuse of this apartheid-era law to undermine the public’s right to know.
+Use and abuse In light of this, we must see Nkandlagate as only the latest in a long history of strategic use and misuse of this apartheid-era law to undermine the public’s right to know.
 No threat comes to national security from knowing how R238-million in public funds was used to upgrade a private residence, just as there is no threat when airport workers hold a peaceful strike outside their workplace, or when the communities of South Durban request air quality samples from the petrochemical industry.
 It’s time to make this apartheid dinosaur extinct.

 Vinayak Bhardwaj is advocacy co-ordinator of the M&G Centre for Investigative Journalism (amaBhungane), Bongani Mthembu is the air quality officer of the South Durban Community Environmental Alliance and both are Right2Know members.
 Murray Hunter is a spokesperson for the campaign.